Episode Transcript

 3:13

-is that solid scientists
+is that solid scientists,

 3:15

-like the nine climate scientists
+The nine climate scientists who contributed

-them some of the world's foremost, disagree
+to this book, among them some of the world's

-with her about the science
+with her about the science.
+And

-and instead of questioning motives,
+instead of questioning motives,

 3:27

-she needs to actually engage the science.
+she needs to actually engage the

 3:30

-What we're seeing right now, especially in the
+What we're seeing right now, especially

 3:32

-of the smartphone and these little
+advent of the smartphone and these

-and when it comes to anxiety and depression
+And when it comes to anxiety and depression

 3:49

-and self-harm and suicide, those numbers are through
+mean, those numbers are through the roof

 3:51

-the roof for both women and
+for both women and girls

-girls as young as the ages of 10 to 14.
-And
+as young as the ages of 10 to 14.

 3:56

-so we're seeing just the negative
+And so we're seeing just the negative

 3:58

-repercussions of how Having smartphones in
+repercussions of having smartphones

-our hands all the time.
-A
+in our hands all the time.

-reduction of all of life.
+The reduction of all of life

 4:12

-Jews into the category of your
+Jew and Jews into the category

 4:14